 Women physicians can also be caught off guard by the persistence of stereotypes and misperceptions in the workplace.
-One frequent scenario involves being mistaken for a nurse even after introducing yourself as the doctor, an experience that AUC Executive Dean Dr. Heidi Chumley describes in her 2016 piece, “The Importance of Female Role Models in Medicine.”
+One frequent scenario involves being mistaken for a nurse even after introducing yourself as the doctor, an experience that AUC Provost Dr. Heidi Chumley describes in her 2016 piece, “The Importance of Female Role Models in Medicine.”

 “Whether intentional or not, this type of formative experience can greatly impact one’s self-worth and confidence as a new medical professional,” Dr. Chumley writes.